-Effective January 1, 2024, upon implementation of the HOTMA Final Rule and subject to applicable HUD guidance, an independent contractor is an individual who qualifies as an independent contractor instead of an employee in accordance with the Internal Revenue Code Federal income tax requirements and whose earnings are consequently subject to Self-Employment Tax.
-In general, an individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done.
+- 1. Self-employment includes independent contractors and day laborers. - a) An independent contractor is an individual who qualifies as an independent contractor instead of an employee in accordance with the Internal Revenue Code Federal income tax requirements and whose earnings are consequently subject to Self-Employment Tax.
+In general, an individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done. - Examples of independent contract work include but are not limited to: - 3rd party delivery and transportation service providers - Rideshare drivers e.g., Uber, Lyft - House cleaners, babysitting, childcare providers - b) A day laborer is defined as an individual hired and paid one day at a time without an agreement that the individual will be hired or work again in the future.
+The income earned as a day laborer must be included, unless the income will not be repeated beyond the coming year (i.e., the 12 months following the effective date of the re-examination), based on information provided by the family. - (1) Net income from the operation of a business or profession.

-Gross income received through self-employment or operation of a business; with the exception of the following which shall be considered income:

-- Net income from the operation of a business or profession.
 Expenditures for business expansion or amortization of capital indebtedness shall not be used as deductions in determining net income.
-An allowance for depreciation of assets used in a business or profession may be deducted, based on straight line depreciation, as provided in IRS regulations; and - Any withdrawal of cash or assets from the operation of a business or profession will be included in income, except to the extent the withdrawal is reimbursement of cash or assets invested in the operation by the family.
+An allowance for depreciation of assets used in a business or profession may be deducted, based on straight line depreciation, as provided in IRS regulations; and - (2) Any withdrawal of cash or assets from the operation of a business or profession will be included in income, except to the extent the withdrawal is reimbursement of cash or assets invested in the operation by the family.